TheHive-Project/CortexDocs/analyzer_requirements.md

 analyzers themselves are released under an the [AGPL](https://github.com/TheHive-Project/Cortex-analyzers/blob/master/LICENSE)
 (Affero General Public License).

+Responders are programs that perform different actions and apply to alerts, cases, tasks, task logs, and observables.

 This document outlines the information needed to:

-- install the Cortex analyzers.
+- install the Cortex analyzers and responders.
 - update them when needed.
 - configure them.